SWAN has an option to include wave dissipation by sea ice. Sea ice has two effects, direct and indirect.

 (2.153)

-with to the user-defined polynomial coefficients.
-These coefficients are dimensional; e.g. has units of s/m.
+the user-defined polynomial coefficients.
+These coefficients are dimensional; e.g.

 the polynomial of Meylan et al. (2014), calibrated for a case of ice floes, mostly 10 to 25 m in